Supporting our community through Covid-19

 Journal guidelines

-For guidance on preparing your article please visit our Prepare your article and Resources for authors pages, the content of which is relevant to all of our journals.
-Note that some journals have additional specific guidelines.
+For guidance on preparing your article please visit our Prepare your article, Resources for authors and Experimental data guidelines pages, the content of which is relevant to all of our journals.
+Please note the updated guidelines for electrophoretic gels and blots.

 Bibliographic references